 Take the UK; home to real ale, cups of tea and the Gin & Tonic.
 In fact, England is the birthplace of Gin, which remains it’s national drink to this day (unless you count tea, which of course, we don’t).

+In the UK, Gin reigns supreme.
+What’s more, Gin has recently been named the UK’s favorite Spirit, above Whisky and Vodka.
 The Gin craze may not be booming across the pond, but Gin is growing in popularity.

 This shift in consumer preference from low-cost to imported, premium, craft brands means that Gin is now more popular than ever.
-The US sits comfortably in the top 10 of Gin consumption by country; with the UK in fourth, followed by Ireland, Canada and the States.
+The US sits comfortably in the top 10 of Gin consumption by country; with the UK in fourth, followed by Ireland and Canada.

 So while both countries consume so much Gin, why are there such big differences in the way that it’s drunk?

-The Gin you go for is entirely up to you - a herbal Gin such as Gin Mare will make a more punchy Negroni, whereas a floral Gin such as Bloom will lift the drink and balance out the bitter flavour of the Campari.
+The Gin you go for is entirely up to you - a herbal Gin such as Gin Mare will make a more punchy Negroni, whereas a floral Gin such as Bloom will lift the drink and balance out the bitter flavor of the Campari.
 Personally, I use Sipsmith because I love a big juniper hit in my Gin drinks.

-In a mixing glass (or the base of a cocktail shaker), add 50ml of your favourite Gin, 50ml of Campari, and 50ml of a Sweet Vermouth.
+In a mixing glass (or the base of a cocktail shaker), add 50ml of your favorite Gin, 50ml of Campari, and 50ml of a Sweet Vermouth.
 Add lots of ice, and stir quickly with a bar spoon for 5 or 6 turns.

 It’s simplicity.
 With just three ingredients, the Negroni is so easy to make that even the most unfamiliar with mixology will be able to pull this one out of the bag.

 But there’s more to it than that.
 Despite the Negroni being created in Florence in 1919, we have the Americans to thank for its inception.
-The inventor of the drink was Count Camillo Negroni, a bartender who became frustrated with the American tourists ordering what he deemed to be watery cocktails - namely the Americano, a mix of Campari, sweet vermouth and club soda - and decided to create his own, much stiffer version.
+The inventor of the drink was Count Camillo Negroni, a bartender who became frustrated with the American tourists ordering what he deemed to be watery cocktails - namely the Americano, a mix of Campari, sweet Vermouth and club soda - and decided to create his own, much stiffer version.

 For almost a century, the Negroni has appeared on cocktail lists all over the globe, and rightly so.
 The Negroni expertly shows how versatile Gin can be, especially when compared to a G&T.

-While it would be remiss of this Gin writer to claim one is better than the other (because quite frankly it’d be like asking me to choose between my parents, or two puppies or something), let us know in the comments which is your favourite - the Gin and Tonic, or the Negroni.
+While it would be remiss of this Gin writer to claim one is better than the other (because quite frankly it’d be like asking me to choose between my parents, or two puppies or something), let us know in the comments which is your favorite - the Gin and Tonic, or the Negroni.